-There are a number of autoscaling specific options, but only 2 options are strictly necessary to enable autoscaling: --provisioner=aws and --nodeType=<>.
+In order for your script to make use of autoscaling you will need to specify the options --provisioner=aws and --nodeType=<> where nodeType is the name of an EC2 instance type.
 These options, respectively, tell Toil that we are running on AWS (currently the only supported autoscaling environment) and which instance type to use for the Toil worker instances.
+Here is an example: